Bleach: Memories of Nobody

-Bleach: Memories of Nobody (Note: Also referred to as (劇場版BLEACH MEMORIES OF NOBODY, Gekijō-ban Burīchi: Memorīzu obu Nōbadi)) is a 2006 Japanese animated supernatural adventure film and the first film adaptation of the anime and manga series Bleach.
+Bleach: Memories of Nobody (Note: 劇場版BLEACH MEMORIES OF NOBODY (Gekijō-ban Burīchi Memorīzu obu Nōbadi, lit.
+Theatrical Feature Bleach: Memories of Nobody"')) is a 2006 Japanese animated supernatural adventure film and the first film adaptation of the anime and manga series Bleach.
 Directed by Noriyuki Abe and written by Masashi Sogo, the film was first released in Japanese theaters on December 16, 2006.
 In the film, strange white beings start appearing in Karakura Town, along with a mysterious soul reaper named Senna.
 The DVD was released in Japan on September 5, 2007.
 To promote the film, the opening and closing credits for episodes 106 through 109 of the Bleach anime use footage from the film.
 The film's theme music is "Sen no Yoru o Koete" (千の夜をこえて) by Aqua Timez.
 The film had a limited theatrical release in the United States from June 11 to 12, 2008, and in Canada on October 20, 2008 and was followed by the DVD release on October 14, 2008.
 The film aired on September 5, 2009 on Adult Swim.
 The Blu-ray was released on May 7, 2012 in the United Kingdom.